Step 4: Full View

 You are Engineer A, a licensed Professional Engineer working as a consulting engineer.
 You have submitted signed and sealed design contract documents to a State Agency for final approval, where they are being reviewed by "Transportation Engineer" B, a manager who makes comments and directs changes to your documents.
 Under the laws of your state, that review and direction constitutes the practice of engineering.
 You have since learned that Transportation Engineer B is neither a licensed engineer nor a degreed engineer, and that the State Agency has assigned the title "Engineer" to multiple management staff who do not hold engineering credentials.
 How you respond to this situation, and what obligations you act on, will shape the decisions ahead.

-From the perspective of Engineer A Licensed PE Subject to Unlicensed Reviewer Direction
+Engineer A Roles in this case: Licensed PE Subject to Unlicensed Reviewer Direction

 Tension between Sealed Document Revision Non-Subordination to Unlicensed Authority Obligation and Non-Aiding Unlawful Engineering Practice Obligation